AlmondGod/action-diffusion-handbook/3: Flow Matching/3.2: Flow Matching/Sampling Flows.md

 where $u_t(.|x_1): R^d → R^d$ is a conditional vector field that generates $p_t(.|x_1)$

-Aggregating conditional VFs creates correct VF for modeling marginal prob path.
+Aggregating conditional VFs creates correct VF for modeling marginal probability path.

-Essentially this is the **overall combined VF from all the conditional VFs to each individual datapoint**
+>Essentially this is the **overall combined VF from all the conditional VFs to each individual datapoint**

-Can breakdown unknown intractable marginal VF into simpler conditional VFs which only depend on one data sample $x_1$
+We can breakdown unknown intractable marginal VF into simpler conditional VFs which only depend on one data sample $x_1$

 But due to intractable integrals in marginal PP and VF definitions, it is still intractable to compute $u_i$ and unbiased estimator of original Flow Matching objective